Reexamining constraints on neutron star properties from perturbative QCD: Implications for neutron stars

-It immediately follows that a wide range of NS EOSs are at risk of being constrained by \cref{eq:pmaxbound}, since the maximally stiff and soft EOSs are expected to bracket all possibilities \footnote{Except for dwarf neutron stars discussed in \cite{Zhou:2023cvq}.} and are themselves subject to this bound, and that for those that might be in tension with PQCD EOSs, they cannot be ruled out as of yet. \Cref{fig:l14r20} shows predictions for the radius of $2M_\odot$ NSs and the tidal deformability of $1.4M_\odot$ stars for about a million randomly generated samples following \ceft~ up to $n_0$.
-Because $\mu_\tov$ is the maximum of $\mu_B$ for an NS EOS, checking \cref{eq:pmaxbound} at the TOV point alone is sufficient to determine if an NS EOS is compatible with given PQCD predictions or not.
-Upon imposing \cref{eq:pmaxbound} at $\mu_\pqcd=2.4$ GeV assuming $X=4$, the most optimistic scenarios for PQCD constraints, about $20\%$ of the samples in this pool are excluded \footnote{The fraction of samples excluded by PQCD constraints can vary from $\sim10\%$ to $\sim50\%$ across different subsets of parameterizations of inner core EOSs, but the effects on observables and EOSs are insensitive to these choices. }.
-This constraint, however, does not affect appreciably the ranges of $R_{2.0\msol}$ and $\Lambda_{1.4\msol}$, or correlations between the two.
-While there is a minor preference for slightly higher $R_{2.0\msol}$ in the posterior distributions, as the excluded samples tend to cluster around the lower ends of $R_{2.0\msol}$ (because $2M_\odot$ is further away from $M_\tov$ for stiffer EOSs, see below), this shift is no more than $0.2$ km.
-Consequently, any possible constraints on NS EOSs from \cref{eq:pmaxbound} will be almost orthogonal to those from current or proposed astrophysical observations.
+\Cref{fig:l14r20} shows predictions for the radius of $2M_\odot$ NSs and the tidal deformability of $1.4M_\odot$ stars for about 10 million randomly generated samples following \ceft~ up to $2n_0$.
+Upon imposing \cref{eq:pmaxbound} between the EOS-dependent $\mu_\tov$ and $\mu_\pqcd=2.4$ GeV, about $20\%$ of the samples in this pool are excluded\footnote{The fraction of samples excluded by pQCD constraints vary from $\sim10\%$ to $\sim60\%$ across different subsets of NS inner core parameterizations, but the effects on observables and EOSs are almost always insensitive to these choices. }.
+I take $X=2$ and $X=4$ as they lead to the highest $P_\pqcd$ and consequently the most optimistic scenario for the $\dpmax$ constraint.
+This constraint neither affects appreciably the bounds on $R_{2.0\msol}$ or $\Lambda_{1.4\msol}$, nor the correlations between the two observables.
+While there is a minor preference for slightly higher $R_{2.0\msol}$ in the posterior, as the excluded samples tend to cluster around the lower end of $R_{2.0\msol}$ (because the central baryon chemical potentials at $2M_\odot$ is further away from that at $M_\tov$ for stiffer EOSs, see below), this shift is less than $\approx0.2$ km.